“We must be willing to let go of the life we’ve planned, … to have the life that is waiting for us.” Joseph Campbell

 Letting go on my metaphorical roller-coaster was not easy, especially for a Capricorn, as my daughter likes to remind me.
 I like planning and preparation, since I feel a sense of accomplishment and satisfaction when things go well.
 However, I was closing off the chance that there might be a better way or better path for me that I could not see.
 I realized that I need to put my thoughts and desires out there into the world, and wait for what returns.

 Letting go also meant I must trust a Higher Power or process in my life.
-By trying to control my life, I was also trying to control the spiritual lessons I was to learn.
+By trying to control my life, I was even trying to control the spiritual lessons I was to learn.
 I learned that control can only navigate me so far.
 I saw that once I opened up the door of possibilities, life started showing me greater potential than I ever could have imagined.

 I have gone on other roller coaster rides to my delight.
 I won’t let a bad event deter me, and I’ve gained a little more weight since then.
 Now I am choosing the rides I care to be on and letting go to allow something bigger to enter my life.